 Senior Lecturer, Faculty of Built Environment, University of New South Wales, Asutralia.

 Riccardo Paolini is a Senior Lecturer at the School of Built Environment at UNSW.
 His research mainly focuses on the performance of buildings and the built environment considering the energy response and indoor environmental quality in buildings during heatwaves and extreme heat in general.
 Also, he extensively investigated the performance assessment of urban heat-mitigation technologies, including the aging of cool materials.

 Post-doc Research Fellow Engineering Department, CIRIAF - Interuniversity research center.

-Ilaria Pigliautile, post-doc research fellow at University of Perugia (Italy), is passionate about the existing mutual relationship in between people and the built environment, at different scales: from deepening indoor comfort theories and occupants’ behavior affections, up to urban morphology and metabolism impact on the environment and citizens well-being.
-Graduated cum laude in Building Engineering and Architecture at University of Perugia in 2015.
-PhD in Energy Engineering in 2020.
-Her interest on human nature is also depicted by her interest on performing arts and theatre being also directly involved in several laboratories since 2008.
+Ilaria Pigliautile, a post-doc research fellow at the University of Perugia (Italy), is passionate about the existing mutual relationship between people and the built environment, at different scales: from deepening indoor comfort theories and occupants’ behavior affections, up to urban morphology and metabolism impact on the environment and citizens well-being.
+Graduated cum laude in Building Engineering and Architecture at the University of Perugia in 2015.
+Ph.D. in Energy Engineering in 2020.
+Her interest in human nature is depicted by her interest in performing arts and theatre and also by being directly involved in several laboratories since 2008.